vuestorefront/github-actions/vsf-pull-request/README.md

-## Vue Storefront Pull Request Github Action
+## Alokai Pull Request Github Action

-> This Github Action provides special flow to check your eCommerce integration with Vue Storefront.
+> This Github Action provides special flow to check your eCommerce integration with Alokai.
 > Although you can use it with any kind of Node.js app - if the flow suits, of course.
 Enjoy.

 What's included: